stephaniereinders/CyChecks/inst/shiny-examples/LEapp/About.md

     State University decides to publicly release directory information, we will make that publicly available.

-2. All of our salary estimates are based up the "total salary paid" for a given fiscal year.
+2. All of our salary estimates are based upon the "total salary paid" for a given fiscal year.
 This is because total salary paid is always reported for all employees.
 However, this is not the same thing as the "base salary" for an employee.
 For instance, some professors are paid on 9-month appointments but will supplement their summer income